Juized/Juicelightning/index.md

 Videos from our Games will be available [free on Youtube](https://www.youtube.com/playlist?list=PLQ56Yiu6lEaxIPm9-GB5M393CmtYRZFGY).
 Please we need more people to film our games, so feel free to contact me if anyone is down to help grow the game.

 ## Bitcoin & Lightning
-If you'd like to earn some Cash for responding to emails from people who arent in your contact book, sign up to EARN.COM with my referal code:<br>
-earn.com/juized/referral/?a=f5l0ns62aauieip2<br>

 Please consider connecting to my Lightning Node:
 <b>02047f00ef7ddafac2f146f969dacfa0adb7b9acbb9f05495a56f1221a73f743f0@92.208.203.80:9735</b>
 <a href= "http://juized.github.io/juicelightning/qrcode.png">